Zur deutschen Version.

 grep

-to be available in EMACS.
-In addition, I had to tweak the
+to be available in Emacs.
+In addition, I had to put in init.el

 to make sure grep